Kasymbekov/JavaHomeWork/README.md

 # *JavaHomeWork* 📁️
 Hello, everyone!
-This repository is created to store homework.
+This repository is created to store homework of the Java 1 Lesson.

 ### Contains:
   - <a href="https://github.com/Kasymbekov/JavaHomeWork/tree/master/src/Task1/Main.java">Task 1</a>